On November 20, 2019, the Administration published the Fall 2019 regulatory agenda.

 Proposed Rule Stage.
 Fall 2019 Agenda Target Date 04/00/2020.
 Agency: DHS.
 RIN 1653-AA77.
 Abstract: "ICE seeks to enable the expansion of the Visa Security Program (VSP) by proposing to move it to a user-fee funded model (as opposed to relying on appropriations).
 The VSP leverages resources in the National Capital Region (NCR) and at U.S. diplomatic posts overseas to vet and screen visa applicants; identifies and prevents the travel of those who constitute potential national security and/or public safety threats; and launches investigations into criminal and/or terrorist affiliated networks operating in the U.S. and abroad.
 The fees collected as a result of this rule would fund an expansion of the VSP, enabling ICE to extend visa security screening and vetting operations and investigative efforts to more visa-issuing posts overseas, and in turn, enhance the U.S. government's ability to prevent travel to the United States by illicit actors."
 Statement of Need: "Collecting a Visa Security User Fee from all non-exempt non-immigrant visa applicants at the time of application submission will shift the Visa Security Program from a Congressionally-appropriated funding stream to a fee funded structure.
 This change will strengthen national security, help to facilitate long-term budget planning, and shift the burden of funding the program away from the U.S. taxpayers."

 Proposed Rule Stage.
 On November 14, 2019, U.S. Citizenship and Immigration Services (USCIS) proposed changing application and petition filing fees and making other forms processing changes.
-USCIS will accept public comments on the proposals for 30 days, through December 16, 2019.
+USCIS accepted public comments on the proposals until February 10, 2020.
 See NAFSA's page for details.

 Electronic Processing of Immigration Benefit Requests